Justink-08/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function to concatenate two strings
+a function that concatenates two strings.